-T-Mobile: Nokia Lumia 810 won't be updated to support 4G LTEAlex Wagner - Deputy Managing Editor, News Desk
+T-Mobile: Nokia Lumia 810 won't be updated to support 4G LTEAlex Wagner - Editorial Director of News and Content

 Last month, T-Mobile began rolling out an update for its version of the Samsung Galaxy Note II to enable support for the magenta carrier's new 4G LTE network, which is currently live in seven different markets.
 There's been some speculation that the Nokia Lumia 810 on T-Mobile might receive the same treatment, but T-Mo confirmed to our friends at TmoNews tonight that that's not the case.
 Big Magenta says that while the Lumia 810 includes a chipset that provides the hardware capability for 42Mbps HSPA+ and LTE support, the phone won't automatically access its LTE network and won't be updated to do so.
 T-Mobile's full statement on the matter: